Patient Rights & Responsibilities

 Derechos y responsabilidades del paciente (Español)

-- A patient has the right to medical and nursing services without discrimination based upon age, race, ethnicity, color, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, gender identity, national origin or source of payment.
+- A patient has the right to medical care without discrimination based upon age, race, ethnicity, color, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, gender identity (or expression), national origin, expression, or source of payment.

 - A patient who presents to the Emergency Department has the right to receive at least a medical screening exam, regardless of the patient's ability to pay, and the right to have any emergency medical condition stabilized or to be transferred appropriately.

-- A patient has the right to be informed by his/her physician of his/her right to refuse any drugs, treatment or procedures, and of the medical consequences of such refusal.
+- A patient has the right to have his/her family and physician promptly notified of his/her admission to the hospital.

 - A patient has the right to participate in the development and implementation of his/her discharge plan, which includes being informed of his/her continuing health care requirements following discharge and the means for meeting them.

-- A patient has the right to access protective and advocacy services.
-UNC Medical Center will provide the contact information for patient advocacy groups when requested.
+- A patient has the right to access protective and advocacy services authorized to act on the patient’s behalf, and UNCHCS will provide contact information for patient advocacy groups when requested.

-- A patient or his/her authorized representative has the right to be informed about unanticipated outcomes of care, treatment and services that relate to sentinel events.
+- A patient has the right to be informed about unanticipated outcomes of care, treatment and services.

-- A patient has the right to examine and receive a detailed explanation of his/her bill.
+- A patient has the right to receive a detailed explanation of his/her bill.